 Budgets and spending

-For 2013/14 we have a net budget requirement of £525.3 million, using these funds we will provide approximately 770,000 residents with essential local services.
+For 2014/15 the council has a net budget requirement of £511.4m, using these funds we will provide approximately 770,000 residents with essential local services.

 How your services are funded